abiswas3/Random-Walks/content/posts/mont_mult.md

 We were provided with an [implementation](https://github.com/worldfnd/ProveKit/blob/dd8134ec3f2ad4991caa87653254ee64daf2d441/block-multiplier/src/lib.rs#L121) of the new multiplication algorithm[^y] by the folks at [Ingoyama](https://www.ingonyama.com/), specifically targeting the [BN-254](https://neuromancer.sk/std/bn/bn254) curve (i.e $n=4$), which we refer to as Y-mult in this post.

-The algorithms used for comparison are the SOS and optimised CIOS algorithms.
+The algorithms used for comparison are the Separated Operand Scanning Algorithm (SOS) and the optimised Coarsely Integrated Operand Scanning Algorithm (CIOS).
+These were the state of the art Montgomery multiplication algorithms prior to Yuval's post.
-We refer to the SOS algorithm described in [Acar's thesis](papers/Acar.pdf) as C-mult in this post.
+The SOS algorithm is described in [Acar's thesis](papers/Acar.pdf), and we refer to it as C-mult in this post.
 We denote as G-mult, the optimised version of the CIOS[^z3] algorithm by the [Gnark](https://hackmd.io/@gnark/modular_multiplication) team.
 [Arkworks](https://github.com/a16z/arkworks-algebra) already had an implementations of the CIOS algorithm, and it can be found [here](htt:ps://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L11).
 An implementation of the SOS[^g] algorithm can be found [here](https://github.com/a16z/arkworks-algebra/blob/7ad88c46e859a94ab8e0b19fd8a217c3dc472f1c/ff-macros/src/montgomery/mul.rs#L77).